Cheers for dental veneers!

 How are dental veneers placed?

-- To create a suitable dental veneer for you, the dentist begins with the preparation of your teeth by reshaping the teeth and providing adequate space for the dental veneer to seat.
-In some cases, the preparation is not needed at all or minimal.
-At Banning Dental Group, we offer no-prep veneers as well as the conventional option.
+To create a suitable dental veneer for you, your dentist begins by reshaping the teeth and providing adequate space for the dental veneer to sit.
+In some cases, preparation is minimal or not needed at all.
+At Banning Dental Group, we offer minimal-prep and no-prep veneers as well as the conventional option.
 Minimal-prep veneers are much thinner tooth coloured strips, so there is no need to remove as much- if any – enamel.
 We fabricate your veneers on-site with our restoration milling machinery, allowing us to complete a veneer fitting on the same day.

 Once the perfect veneer positioning is achieved, a curing light is used to polymerise the dental veneer in place, finalising its adherence to the tooth.

 - Strong and long-lasting

-They are tooth-coloured shells that are bonded to the teeth for better aesthetics made up of composite resins.
+Tooth-coloured shells that are bonded to the teeth made from composite resins.
+The benefits of composite veneers are:

 - Less enamel needs to be trimmed than porcelain veneers, reducing the risk of tooth sensitivity

 - They take fewer visits to fabricate

-- Cost-effective and is cheaper than porcelain veneers
+- Cost-effective and cheaper to produce than porcelain veneers

-- Easily fixable and repairable in the case of damage
+- Easily repairable in the case of damage